 Unplug: Unplug all appliances to protect them from power surges and save energy from standby functions.

 If your holiday isn’t in the summer months, you might want to change the settings on your central heating, so you aren’t paying for the house to be heated constantly whilst you’re away – that said, it’s worth ensuring it is going to be warm for your return.

-If you’re kids are at the stage where they have cuddly toys, check with them the night before which cuddly toy they’d like to bring with them as their travel buddy.
-Of course, if it’s the giant teddy, then you have some negotiating to do!
+If your kids are at the stage where they have cuddly toys, check with them the night before which cuddly toy they’d like to bring with them as their travel buddy.
+Of course, if it’s the giant teddy, you have some negotiating to do!

 1. Final home check

 Before you leave, spare a few minutes to walk around your home to double-check that everything is safe and secure.

 Check windows as well as doors are locked.
 Double-check that cat flaps are working and that you haven’t shut any animals in rooms.